openprovider/op-whmcs-sslpanel-bundle/README.md

+#  NOT MAINTAINED #
-# The Openprovider WHMCS SSL Module is not maintained and may not be compatible with latest versions of WHMCS and PHP.
-We plan to resume development of the module in the future, however we don't have an ETA at this point.  #
+**The Openprovider WHMCS SSL Module is not maintained and may not be compatible with latest versions of WHMCS and PHP.
+We plan to resume development of the module in the future, however we don't have an ETA at this point.**

 ### Openprovider WHMCS SSL Bundle ###